“Forex taught me invaluable lessons that is essential in my life”

 I was a manager a group of 6 members as a financial chief advisor and managed individual portfolios.

-I came back to Japan and joined one of the biggest IT companies in Japan as a talent management and human development manager.|
+I came back to Japan and joined one of the biggest IT companies in Japan.

-I started trading with $10,000 amount.
+I encountered Forex through my colleague.
+After demo trading, I started trading with $10,000 amount.

 I stated to teach trading techniques and mental techniques to beginners and active traders.